-His recent Doctoral research was completed in 2014 when he was awarded a Professional Doctorate in Fine Art from the University of East London.
-Lewis produces films, photographic work and sculptural objects that consider a broad historical relationship between class (working men), family and forms of representation.
-His work has been exhibited in the UK and internationally.
+His Doctoral research was completed in 2014 with the conclusion of a Professional Doctorate in Fine Art at the University of East London.
+Lewis produces films, photographic work and sculptural objects that consider a broad historical relationship between class (working men), family and forms of representation, resulting in work that has been exhibited both in the UK and internationally.

-Prior to joining the Northern Film School, Lewis completed the influential Electronic Imaging Postgraduate Programme at Duncan of Jordanstone College of Art and Design, University of Dundee, and a BA (Hons) in Mixed Media Art at the University of Westminster.
+Prior to joining the Northern Film School Lewis completed the influential ’Electronic Imaging’ Postgraduate Programme at Duncan of Jordanstone College of Art and Design, University of Dundee, in 1999 and a BA (hons) Mixed Media Art at The University of Westminster in 1996.
 Lewis is also a qualified aeronautical engineer.

-- One Way or Another II, Aberdeen, Scotland (2013);
+- ‘One Way or Another II’, Aberdeen, Scotland, (2013)

-- Directional Forces, Artoll, Germany (2012);
+- ‘Directional Forces’, Artoll, Germany (2012)

-- Concretum Dilston Grove, London (2011);
+- ‘Concretum’ Dilston Grove, London (2011)

-- Sensory Urbanism Conference, University of Strathclyde, Glasgow (2007);
+- ‘Sensory Urbanism Conference’, University of Strathclyde, Glasgow, (2007)

-- Open 24hours, DNerve lab, Museum Night, Amsterdam (2003);
+- ‘Open 24hours’, DNerve lab, Museum Night, Amsterdam (2003)

-- Documentary Evidence (we are not your audience) Babel digital arts project, commissioned by Lighthouse Brighton and Southeast Art, 35mm film portraits, screened before main features on four screens at the Odeon in Hastings from July to August 2002.
+- ‘Documentary Evidence, (we are not your audience)’ Babel digital arts project, commissioned by Lighthouse Brighton, and Southeast Arts.
+35mm film portraits, screened before main features on 4 screens at the Odeon Hastings July to August 2002.
+(2001-2002).